Chart Color Schemes

 Mona Vale - Warriewood (North) shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Mona Vale - Warriewood (North) educational qualifications lag behind regional benchmarks.
-33.5% of residents aged 15+ have university degrees compared to the SA4 region's 41.5%.
+In Mona Vale-Warriewood (North), 33.5% of residents aged 15 and above hold university degrees, compared to the SA4 region's 41.5%.
+This indicates potential for educational development.
 Bachelor degrees are most common at 24.0%, followed by postgraduate qualifications at 7.1% and graduate diplomas at 2.4%.
-Trade and technical skills are prevalent, with 35.9% of residents aged 15+ holding vocational credentials - advanced diplomas at 14.1% and certificates at 21.8%.
+Vocational credentials are held by 35.9% of residents aged 15 and above, with advanced diplomas at 14.1% and certificates at 21.8%.

 Frequently Asked Questions - Education